puzzle/gitlab-ci-cd-training/content/en/docs/03/pipeline_basics.md

 Use `after_script` to define an array of commands that run after each job, including failed jobs.

-If a job times out or is cancelled, the `after_script` commands do not execute.
+If a job times out or is canceled, the `after_script` commands do not execute.

 Scripts you specify in `after_script` execute in a new shell, separated from any `before_script` or `script` scripts.
 As a result, they: